Solving Skolem problem for negative indexed $k-$generalized Pell numbers: Auxiliary Results

 in positive integers $u,v,w$ with $u\leq M$ and $w\geq \dfrac{\log(Aq/\epsilon)}{\log B}$. \end{lemma} \begin{lemma} \cite{sl2014}.
 Let $r\geq 1$ and $H > 0$ be such that $H > (4r^2)^r$ and $H>L/(\log L)^r$.
-Then $L < 2^rH(\log H)^r$. \end{lemma} A consequence of the Skolem--Mahler--Lech Theorem is the following: \begin{lemma} \cite{ggl2020} For a non-degenerate linear recurrence sequence, the number of zero terms (i.e., its zero-multiplicity) is always finite. \end{lemma} We end this section by recalling a result due to Dubickas \cite{Dubickas2020} on the separation of moduli of algebraic conjugates.
-This will be crucial in our analysis of distance bounds between roots of certain integer polynomials. \begin{lemma} \cite{Dubickas2020} Let $ P(x) \in \mathbb{Z}[x] $ be a polynomial of degree $ d \geq 2 $.
-Then, for any pair of its roots $ \eta, \zeta $ satisfying $ |\eta| \neq |\zeta| $, the following bounds hold:
+Then $L < 2^rH(\log H)^r$. \end{lemma} A linear recurrence sequence is called \emph{degenerate} if its characteristic polynomial has two distinct roots whose ratio is a root of unity, and \emph{non-degenerate} otherwise.
+Non-degenerate sequences are particularly significant in the study of zeros of linear recurrence sequences, since the absence of root-of-unity ratios ensures that the sequence does not vanish periodically.
+This property underlies the Skolem--Mahler--Lech Theorem, which describes the structure of the zero set of such sequences.
+A direct consequence of this theorem is the following result: \begin{lemma} \cite{ggl2020} For a non-degenerate linear recurrence sequence, the number of zero terms (i.e., its zero-multiplicity) is always finite. \end{lemma} Before stating the next lemma, we recall the definition of the \emph{Mahler measure} of a polynomial.
+For $ P(x) = a_d x^d + a_{d-1} x^{d-1} + \dots + a_0 \in \mathbb{Z}[x], $ with roots \(\alpha_1, \dots, \alpha_d \in \mathbb{C}\), the Mahler measure is defined as